-Make sure your partner takes his or her medicine.
+Make sure your partner takes their medicine.
 HIV treatment can keep your partner healthy.
 It also can lower or even do away with your risk for HIV infection.
 That’s because antiretroviral medicines can bring down virus in your partner’s bodily fluids to levels that can’t be measured (called an undetectable viral load.)
-If your partner is taking his or her medications and has an undetectable viral load, then the virus can’t infect you.
+If your partner is taking their medications and has an undetectable viral load, then the virus can’t infect you.

 What If I Test Positive?

 Despite lots of research, there’s still no cure for HIV.
 But treatments can help manage it.
 People with HIV are now living longer and healthier lives than ever before.

 Your doctor will help you decide which antiretroviral medicines to take.
 You’ll need to take these medicines every day.